'Let America Be America Again' Analysis

-For the poor, the oppressed and the downtrodden, the reality of day to day existence makes the dream a cruel illusion.
-The poem explores the darker areas of life, the history of exploitation for example, and outlines the unique struggles of those who make up America, both black and white.
+For the poor, the oppressed and the downtrodden, the reality of day-to-day existence makes the dream a cruel illusion.
+The poem explores the darker areas of life, the history of exploitation for example, and outlines the unique struggles of the poor who make up America, both black and white.

 Langston Hughes was going through a difficult period in his life when he wrote this poem.
 He knew he wanted to earn a living through writing, but couldn't sustain his efforts, despite poetry book publication, most notably The Weary Blues.

 It was on a train journey through Depression-struck America in 1935 that inspired him to pen this classic plea for a resurgence of the true American spirit.

 Publication followed in the Esquire magazine and Hughes went on to become a noted if controversial figure in the world of black literature following his earlier work in the so-called Harlem Renaissance, an upbeat black artistic movement peaking in the 1920s.

 'Let America Be America Again' reflects the many influences in Hughes's poetry - from the expansive work of Whitman to street language, from jazz rhythm to the steady iambic lines of earlier black poets such as Paul Laurence Dunbar.